 Far too many times a business owner falls into the trap of thinking that simply hiring more salespeople will increase sales.
 A part-time or under-performing sales rep selling only $150,000 will likely not deliver profit growth.
-Invest in full-time reps that sell at least $500,000 per year to grow sales and profits.
+If you want to see real growth, invest in full-time reps that sell at least $500,000 per year to grow sales and profits.

 A Facilisgroup partner gave our group a presentation on an analysis he had done regarding the profitability of each of his sales reps.
 He was an accounting guy, so he ran the numbers and shared the results – it’s the Facilisgroup way.
 He concluded that their business lost money until a sales rep was selling at least $250,000 per year.
 They considered this the investment phase of developing a rep.

 Get your reps to $500,000 as fast as possible and encourage them to continue to grow to $750,000.
-I would rather have ten $750,000 reps instead of five $1.5 million reps if I want to maximize profits, reduce risk and build the value of my business.
+If I wanted to maximize profits, reduce risk and build the value of my business I would rather have ten $750,000 reps than five $1.5 million reps.